-To top it off, the host family was in an entirely other country so if something did go wrong (thankfully, nothing did), I would have felt really helpless.
+To top it off, the host family was in an entirely other country, so if something did go wrong (thankfully, nothing did), I would have felt really helpless.

 Let’s fast forward two years later when I tried Airbnb a second time.
 This time, our welcoming Airbnb host, Claire, lived right next door.
 If at any point during the stay we needed assistance, Claire was right there to answer questions or give us guidance.
 Claire gave us the inside scoop on all the best places to eat and the interesting places to visit (that won’t show up on TripAdvisor).
 And when we needed to know which urgent care was open on Sunday night without Googling every option in town, Claire knew right where to send us for that too (it was a bad tummy ache, nothing serious).

-It was an infinitely better experience because not only did we have a great place to stay, we had Claire serving as a concierge to help guide us along the way.
-Claire was a truly phenomenal host and my kids still talk about that vacation and ask to go back all the time.
+It was an infinitely better experience because not only did we have a great place to stay, but we had Claire serving as a concierge to help guide us along the way.
+Claire was a truly phenomenal host, and my kids still talk about that vacation and ask to go back all the time.

 You Can’t Scale Claire